 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, New Haven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Haven is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in New Haven who work in office and administrative support (14.69%), maintenance occupations (10.59%), and healthcare suport services (9.59%).
+Overall, New Haven is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in New Haven who work in office and administrative support (12.65%), healthcare suport services (8.33%), and food service (7.59%).

 Also of interest is that New Haven has more people living here who work in computers and math than 95% of the places in the US.

-Overall, New Haven’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+New Haven’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 New Haven has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 New Haven has few renters and college students.
 But the biggest reason it is quieter in New Haven than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, New Haven may be for you.